tallpauley/wordsiv/docs/guide/filtering-words.md

 # Filtering Words

-All WordSiv word/text generation functions can be filtered by multiple arguments that are passed as keyword arguments.
+All WordSiv word/text generation functions allow for filtering of the words from the Vocab

 We demonstrate these arguments with `top_words()` for ease of understanding.
 These arguments are applicable to `word()`, `words()`, `top_word()`,